Domain coloring: Limitations

 People who experience color blindness may have trouble interpreting such graphs when they are made with standard color maps.
-This issue can possibly be ameliorated by creating alternate versions using color maps that fit within the color space discernible to those with color blindness.
+This issue can be partially fixed by creating alternate versions using color maps that fit within the color space discernible to those with color blindness.
 For example, for use by those with total deuteranopia, a color map based on blue/grey/yellow may be more readable than the conventional map based on blue/green/red.